-Research on applied physics for power components
+Research on applied physics in Electrotechnology

 Welcome to the homepage of our research group!
 Here you will find a short introduction video to our research as well as general information about our projects.
 Check for detailed description of the PhD projects within our group in the corresponding hyperlinks below.